 ExerciseMovement is essential.
-Because I am not an athlete and never plan to be, nor am I a supermodel (though I could be… lol!), I refuse to become obsessed with points, pounds, number of reps, number of calories burned, miles logged, etc. My only obsession will be making time daily or at least 4 out of 7 days to get in the movement that I enjoy, that brings me pleasure, and preferably, that causes me to break a sweat.
+Because I am not an athlete and never plan to be, nor am I a supermodel (though I could be… lol!), I refuse to become obsessed with points, pounds, number of reps, number of calories burned, miles logged, etc. My only obsession will be making time daily or at least 4 out of 7 days to get in the movement at gym that I enjoy, that brings me pleasure, and preferably, that causes me to break a sweat.
 I do look fit but as I had stubborn fat or commonly known as belly fat all around; thus, I used Phen24 for a month which you can too check it out if you want fast results.
 The other day, I saw some kratom for sale on the internet, and bought some to include it in my protein intake.
 Keep in mind that you need to rigorously exercise while consuming it as the supplement alone cannot help you get your desired goals.
 For me, exercise in general includes: dancing, gardening, stretching, dancing, swimming, hiking, biking, stretching, dancing, and stretching.
 Also – sex is exercise.
 Especially when done with a partner, and especially when done right.

 - Nature is a source of regenerative energy and healing for me.
 Its cycles mirror my own internal cycles of birth, growth, death, and rebirth.
 I must dedicate time to interact with nature on a daily basis, whether by combining it with my physical activity (e.g., hiking, gardening, walking), by meditating on some aspect of nature (e.g., a tree, squirrels playing in the yard, a vase of fresh cut flowers), or incorporating nature into or acknowledging it as I go about my daily routines (e.g., taking lunch outside, touching a leaf as I pass, observing the movement of the clouds overhead).